d3x0r/popups/README.md

   - Add `shadowFrame` option to `Popup()` so the content is more protected and encapsulated.
   - Improve style shee addition functions.
   - Deprecate/remove toggle/set/clear class functions that classList can provide.
+  - Minor additions like remove on list items, expose label of text field to be able to change the field text.
 - 1.0.110
   - remove passive from touchevents on buttons; otherwise preventDefault can't be used and touch-through happens.
   - updated package to include css and images.